What is a Personal Trainer?

+First things first, what is a Personal Trainer?
 To train the general public in 1-1 sessions, most gyms require you to achieve a Level 3 diploma in Personal Training, this ensures you have all the basic skills to understand the anatomy of training and how to build basic programmes for clients.
-The PT market is growing rapidly and Level 3 courses can have quite a distinct variety of quality in the content and delivery of the qualification, so if this is a route you’re looking to go down, be sure to go with a company that has a good reputation within the industry, great reviews from students and is REPS accredited.
-A choice we recommend is Premier Global.
+The PT market is growing rapidly and Level 3 courses can have quite a distinct variety of quality in the content and delivery of the qualification, so if this is a route you’re looking to go down, be sure to go with a company that has a good reputation within the industry, great reviews from students and is CIMSPA accredited (like us!).

-A Strength and Conditioning Coach is usually qualified as a level 3 PT and then chooses the specialist area of S&C to take them to Level 4, which is a step further in their education to advance their knowledge in this specific area.
+A Strength and Conditioning Coach is usually qualified as a level 3 Personal Training and then chooses the specialist area of Strength and Conditioning to take them to Level 4, which is a step further in their education to advance their knowledge in this specific area.
+However, in more recent years, we’re starting to see a change in the fitness industry and we’re finding that lots of PTs now want to get an S&C qualification to be able to offer their clients a more advanced service.
 Of course, there are other methods into Strength & Conditioning, but this is the path we see most frequently at Strength & Conditioning Education.
-The Level 4 Strength & Conditioning course allows PT’s to have a greater knowledge of advanced training methods and equipment associated with strength & conditioning.
-Our Level 4 Strength & Conditioning course helps our students not only learn more but also gives them an edge in a very competitive market by being of a higher qualification status than a standard Level 3 Personal Trainer.
+The Level 4 Strength and Conditioning Course gives Personal Trainers to have a greater knowledge of advanced training methods and equipment associated with strength and conditioning.
+Our Level 4 Strength and Conditioning Course helps our students not only learn more but also gives them an edge in a very competitive market by being of a higher qualification status than a standard Level 3 Personal Trainer.

 A PT will learn how to assess their client’s movement, but an S&C coach will take that assessment a step further.
 Strength & Conditioning Coaches understand how to identify poor movement qualities, relate poor movement quality to sports performance and injury risk – and how to adapt programming to suit the needs of individual athletes that demonstrate limited movement.

 Where a PT can work out of most mainstream gyms or facilities an S&C Coach requires more specialist kit such as Olympic lifting platforms and plates.
-An S&C Coach will also often need to take their athlete to a relevant training ground for work on performance, speed or agility amongst other training methods.
-As coaches typically work with teams you’ll often find the club have their own training ground or hire grounds that are representative of the sport they are training for.
-For their non-athlete clients or 1-1 sessions, S&C Coaches will source facilities with designated strength & conditioning kit.
+A Strength and Conditioning Coach will also often need to take their athlete to a relevant training ground for work on performance, speed, or agility amongst other training methods.
+As Strength & Conditioning coaches typically work with teams you’ll often find that clubs have their own training ground or hire grounds that are representative of the sport they are training for.
+For non-athlete clients or 1-1 sessions, S&C Coaches will source facilities with designated strength & conditioning kit.

 People value coaches more.
 Why?
 Because you’re educated to a higher level.
 Just like a university lecturer makes more than a school teacher; the enhanced skills lead to an enhanced earning potential.
-What is also typical of coaches is that they can increase their pricing based on experience and proven results as the years go by.
+Strength and Conditioning Coaches can also increase their pricing based on experience and proven results as the years go by.

-According to Indeed the average Strength and Conditioning Coach salary in the UK is £25,000 per annum, with the range between 18k – 35k, whereas the average PT the average wage is £19,417 a year according to Payscale.
+According to Indeed the average Strength and Conditioning Coach salary in the UK is £28,000 per annum, with the range between £20k – £35k, whereas the average PT wage is only £19,000 per year according to Payscale.
 The fitness industry is full of potential and worth billions, so don’t let these figures hold you back.

 Where an S&C coach works with a far more tailored approach, you’ll find your communication skills dramatically increase.
 You’ll need to be asking better questions of your clients to get more from them.
 The better the questions asked, the better the answers you get.

 As your skills are enhanced by upgrading from Level 3 to Level 4 you’ll find your profile is heightened too.
-The higher level of knowledge can lead to a higher demand of clients which will help build your business as a coach.
+A higher level of knowledge can lead to a higher demand of clients which will help build your business as a coach.
 How you now market your skills is critical.
 You need to be the voice of knowledge and you need to understand the benefits of your newly unlocked skills.
-We offer a fantastic partnership with Strength & Success who run a Business Blueprint Course, perfect for fine-tuning how you take your new skills and build a successful brand and business.
+We offer an Elite Coach Mentorship perfect for fine-tuning how you take your new skills and build a successful brand and business.